Sunday, 27 August 2017

-To the tweeters, instagrammers and anyone else who often share their tales of not feeling loved, of being let down by so-called loved ones and who struggle with love in general, please know that love starts at home; with you.
+To the tweeters, instagrammers and anyone else who often share their tales of not feeling loved, of being let down by so-called loved ones, and who struggle with love in general, please know that love starts at home; with you.
 The goal should be to fall in-love with all that you are instead of the need for any sort of validation through someone else's love for you.
-A lesson I have not always found easy to apply.

 I love myself - a statement I once never thought I'd be able to say out loud.
 I love who I was because, she is the reason I love everything about (the better) me today.
 I have a lot of self respect; I value myself and have no problem ensuring my happiness is at the top of my list every day.
 If we are not right with ourselves, how can we possibly be right for anyone else?
 I am so proud of all that I have overcome and achieved, I'm grateful for my life; I appreciate all that I have and I love the way I am always so full of gratitude.
-I'm not perfect (show me someone who is) however, I am a good woman with a kind, nurturing, loving heart for which I thank God.
-The Lord has been forever good.
-I didn't recognise this in my youth.
+I'm not perfect (show me someone who is) however, I'm a good woman with a kind, nurturing, loving heart for which I thank God.

 CharleyJai_CopyrightTylerJayBandidin